Table of Contents

 The rest of the market will come.
 You (the market) have probably owned a pair of Nikes even if you aren’t an athlete (the target).

-When you make a product that your target loves, the rest of the market will come.
+The rest of the market will come when you make a product that your target loves.
 Don’t let it tempt you to water down your marketing.
 Even huge companies like Nike and Coca-Cola showcase an aspirational target in their marketing.

 Join the newsletter to receive the latest updates in your inbox.